 In fact, the saints teach us that suffering is of such great merit, that it is greater than external works such as preaching, writing, or even working miracles; "You will save more souls through prayer and suffering than will a missionary through his teachings and sermons alone."
 (Jesus to Saint Faustina).
 To illustrate this point, a demon once lamented to Saint John Vianney that hell had lost 80,000 souls due to his prayers and sacrifices alone.
 Saint Vianney did not need to travel the world and preach.
 He was a simple parish priest of a remote village.
 And yet, he was able to save 80,000 souls through a solitary life of prayer and sacrifice.

 An Objection: "But how can this be so?
 How can a God of love value our suffering?
 After all, suffering exists because of sin."
 Yes, it is true.
 Suffering entered the world through the disobedience of our first parents.
 So, clearly, God never intended for us to suffer.
 Even while on earth, Jesus worked miracles of healing for countless people, curing blindness, leprosy, deformities, and disease.
-It is clear Our Lord wants us to be happy and healthy, not to suffer.
+There is no doubt.
+Our Lord wants us happy and healthy, and not to suffer.
 But it is when we offer our suffering--the one thing most disagreeable to our human nature--back to the Creator, it becomes a gift of inestimable value; drawing down from heaven more grace than any other action we can possibly make.